Have Fun and Stay Safe on Your Bike

 Biking in the dark

-Bike deaths peak from 6 to 9 p.m., but why is that?
+Bike deaths peak from 6 p.m. to 9 p.m., but why is that?
 Visibility is important on the road, especially when drivers and bikers are sharing the same streets.
 During the day, you don’t have to worry too much about seeing and being seen, especially if it’s spring or summertime.
 However, as the day gets duskier, it’s more difficult for drivers to spot cyclists darting across or on the side of the street.
 If you’re going to be biking during this time, there are tons of bike accessories that will help make you more visible, like clip-on lights and reflective tape.
 The most common (and perhaps easiest) method is to wear a reflective vest.

 Sharing the road

 Cyclists: Sharing the road with cars is dangerous, but it’s often necessary.
 Riding on congested sidewalks puts pedestrians in danger, and it’s actually illegal in some cities.
-Bike on the right side of the road (just like when you drive) and stay around 2 to 3 feet away from the curb.
+Bike on the right side of the road (just like when you drive) and stay about 2 to 3 feet away from the curb.
 Be careful when you’re driving past parked cars – you never know when someone could open a door and clothesline you.
 Remember to stop at stop signs and red lights, just like someone in a car would.

 Drivers: When you spot a cyclist, give them a wide berth.
-You’re driving something that weighs over 4,000 pounds, while cyclists are balancing on a 15-pound machine powered by their own legs.
+You’re driving something that weighs more than 4,000 pounds, while cyclists are balancing on a 15-pound, two-wheeled machine powered by their own legs.
 They don’t have the benefit of a car’s safety systems, and if there’s a crash, they’re probably going to get hurt.
 If there’s a bike lane in your city, don’t park in it.
 This forces cyclists to dart unexpectedly into traffic lanes.
 You also should not be driving in the bike lane, even if you’re just edging in by a foot or two.
 There could be cyclists in your blind spot, and even the cyclists that you can see are too close for comfort.

 Click here for more tips on sharing the road.